 Licenses and similar rights are recognised at cost net of amortisation and impairment losses accumulated over time.
 Amortisation is calculated starting from the financial year in which ownership is acquired in relation to their useful life.
 Rights for the utilisation of infrastructures under concession are amortised over the duration of the concession, with criteria reflecting the way in which the economic benefits are estimated to accrue to the company.
-Amortisation is calculated from the time when the rights for the utilisation of the infrastructures under concession start to produce the relative economic benefits.
+Amortisation is calculated to the company of the concession of the concessi lated from the time when the rights for the utilisation of the infrastructures under concession start to produce the relative economic benefits.